maria8719/week9-redux-basics/readme.md

 })
 ```

-The return of connect() is a wrapper function that takes your component and returns a wrapper component with the additional props it injects.
+The return of connect() is a higher-order function that takes your component and returns a wrapper component with the additional props it injects.

 ```JS
 export default connect(mapStateToProps)(TodoList);
 ```

-The connect is a higher-order function that takes two functions as parameters and returns a function that wraps the compoment.

-The two functions it takes as paramters are:
+The two functions it takes as parameters are:
   - mapStateToProps
   - mapDispatchToProps